1. About scholarships and funding for individuals

 Sida’s Partnership Forum Courses (SPF) offers courses for Swedish actors and their partners in development and humanitarian action.
 These actors include the private sector, the public sector (state authorities, municipalities, county councils and regional governments), researchers and civil society.
 Participants are selected by the course management.
 Further information and frequently asked questions on their activities is available on the their part of the Sida webpage.

 Can I apply for volunteer work through Sida?

 Sida does not offer any volunteer work.
 However, both Swedish and foreign organisations offer volunteer work for young people; including Internationella Arbetslag (the Swedish branch of Service Civil International), Individuell Människohjälp (a Swedish aid organisation) and the AFS Intercultural Programmes.
-The Swedish Centre for International Youth Exchange offers programmes for young people.
 These programmes are open to everyone.

 Can I apply for a traineeship at Sida?

 Sida offers trainee posts at the agency in Sweden when the need arises and when it is possible.
 Sida does not offer trainee posts at foreign missions.
 The trainee must be enrolled as a student at a Swedish university/university college.
 The traineeship must be part of the institute's regular programmes.

 I would like to apply for a job at Sida.
 How do I apply?